venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 -   **Architecture:** The system uses a **CI/CD-driven, cloud-cached model**.
 A central, automated process builds the knowledge base, which is then distributed to lightweight clients via cloud object storage.
 This decouples the resource-intensive indexing process from the day-to-day client usage.
 -   **Indexing (CI/CD via GitHub Actions):** The `ai-index` command is executed within a CI/CD pipeline (e.g., GitHub Actions) upon every code push.
 It scans the project, chunks source code, and creates a branch-specific vector database.
 This index is then packaged and uploaded to a shared cloud object store (e.g., OCI Object Storage).
--   **Retrieval (Client-Side Smart Caching):** The built-in `RAGContextPlugin` is activated automatically.
-On first run, or when its local cache is expired, it automatically downloads the latest index for the current branch from the cloud.
+-   **Retrieval, Reranking, and Caching (Client-Side):** The built-in `RAGContextPlugin` is activated automatically.
+The client-side process involves multiple stages for maximum accuracy and performance:
+    1.  **Smart Caching:** On first run, or when its local cache is expired, the client automatically downloads the latest index for the current branch from the cloud.
 Subsequent runs use the local cache for speed.
+    2.  **Initial Retrieval:** The plugin performs a broad semantic search against the local vector database, retrieving a larger set of potentially relevant documents (`retrieval_n_results`).
+    3.  **Second-Stage Reranking:** To improve precision, these initial results are passed to a more sophisticated CrossEncoder model (`reranker.py`).
+This model re-evaluates and re-scores the documents specifically against the user's query, pushing the most relevant results to the top.
+    4.  **Final Selection:** The system selects the top N documents (`rerank_top_n`) from the reranked list.
--   **Injection:** The retrieved code chunks are automatically injected into the prompt, providing the AI with highly relevant, on-the-fly context.
+-   **Injection:** The final, highly-relevant code chunks are automatically injected into the prompt, providing the AI with on-the-fly context for its analysis.
 -   **Curation:** The knowledge base can be precisely controlled by adding file and directory patterns to a project-local `.aiignore` file, which is respected by the CI/CD indexing process.

 ---